4ked/BIP/README.md

     - find a specific algorithm by name
 - List
     - list all current documents in the database
-- Run
+- Run (!!
+Under Construction !!)
     - run the backtest on a specific algorithm
-- Push
+- Push (!!
+Under Construction !!)
-    - push your work to github ( as of now, this functionality will only work if you have a git environment already set up )
+    - push your work to github (as of now, this functionality will only work if you have a git environment already set up)

 ## Setup